Updated 09/04/25

 Rowan or mountain ash trees are always popular trees for small gardens.
 Sorbus ‘Joseph Rock’ is an eye-catching variety with small divided leaves which change to orange red and purple in autumn.

 The tree bears white flowers in spring and bright, butter-yellow berries in autumn.
-It does well in moderately fertile soil that is acid or neutral and prefers a sunny or partially shaded area.
+Finally, it does well in moderately fertile soil that is acid or neutral and prefers a sunny or partially shaded area.

 Malus domestica